abdelali221/SaveMiiRduino/README.md

 # SaveMiiRduino
  SaveMii module using Arduino

-This program can be used to enter the Wii's Recovery Mode, just like the SaveMii Module.
+This program can be used to enter the Wii's Recovery Mode, just like the SaveMii Module using the SaveMiiFrii technique.

 # What you'll need...